zwdzwd/transvar/README.md

 #### reference genome assembly
 For most annotation database (the only exception may be the UCSC table which is used as example in the Quick Start), TransVar requires a samtools indexed reference genome in fasta format, which is available at, e.g., [UCSC ftp](http://hgdownload.soe.ucsc.edu/goldenPath/hg19/).
-Once downloaded and indexed, one could use the reference in TransVar through the `--ref` option followed by the fasta filename.
+Once downloaded and indexed, one could use the reference in TransVar through the "--reference" option followed by the fasta filename.
 One also has the option of specifying the default location to `transvar.cfg` by:
 ```
 #!bash
 $ transvar config -k reference -v hg19.fa -s hg19